The Clear Edge

 • Mark as “busy” (non‑negotiable)

-Monthly Protocol (60 minutes every first Friday):
+Monthly Protocol (60 minutes, every first Friday):

 Minutes 1–15: Data collection

-• Pull 8 metrics from the accounting/dashboard
+• Pull the 8 metrics from your accounting/dashboard

-• Enter into the tracking sheet
+• Enter them into the tracking sheet

 Minutes 16–30: Variance analysis

-• Review every metric >3% variance
+• Review every metric with more than 3% variance

 • Flag issues

-• Prioritize by dollar impact
+• Prioritize them by dollar impact

 Minutes 31–45: Root cause investigation

-• Quantify monthly/yearly cost
+• Quantify the monthly and yearly cost

-• Document finding
+• Document the finding

 Minutes 46–60: Action protocol